nespinoza/stsci-exocoffee/index.md

 ### ⚫ &nbsp; Recent news

+- **[September 01, 2023]** Starting this Fall, the organizers of the Exocoffee are now Kielan Hoch, who will moderate the Muller component, and Leonardo dos Santos, who will moderate the Rotunda component.

 - **[August 28, 2023]** Exocoffee is back from its summer break --- next session happening on August 29th!

 ### ⚫ &nbsp; What is this "Exocoffee"?

 STScI's Exocoffee is a classical academic journal club: we meet and discuss (typically recent) papers relevant to exoplanetary science in our sessions.
 Most of them will probably come from academic journals or the [arXiv](https://arxiv.org/list/astro-ph.EP/recent), but pre-prints in other places or submitted articles are also welcome!
 Anyone can volunteer to present a paper in the journal club.

-**The Exocoffee in 2023 is being organized by [Nestor Espinoza](http://nestor-espinoza.com/)**.
-The in-person component of the Exocoffee will have cookies; for now, please bring your own tea+coffee!
+**The Exocoffee is being organized by [Leonardo dos Santos](https://www.stsci.edu/~ldsantos/) and Kielan Hoch starting in the Fall 2023**.
+The in-person component of the Exocoffee will have cookies or other treats; for now, please bring your own tea+coffee!

 ### ⚫ &nbsp; Who can join the Exocoffee?